-The tables below summarizes information as of March 31, 2005 and March 31, 2004 on instruments and transactions that are sensitive to foreign currency exchange rates, including assets and liabilities denominated in U.S. dollars, Euros, New Taiwan dollars and Singapore dollars, and foreign exchange forward contracts.
-During fiscal 2001, all assets and liabilities denominated in German marks were reclassified as a part of the assets and liabilities denominated in each table is presented in Japanese yen equivalents, which is Advantest's reporting currency.
+The tables below summarizes information as of March 31, 2006 and March 31, 2005 on instruments and transactions that are sensitive to foreign currency exchange rates, including assets and liabilities denominated in U.S. dollars, Euros, New Taiwan dollars and Singapore dollars, and foreign exchange forward contracts.
+The information in each table is presented in Japanese yen equivalents, which is Advantest's reporting currency.